ksctl/kli-docs/content/en/docs/Concepts/smart-optimization.md

 ## Using the Optimization Features

-These optimization features are integrated with the `ksctl cluster create` command and work automatically when you create a new Kubernetes cluster.
+These optimization features are integrated with the `kli cluster create` command and work automatically when you create a new Kubernetes cluster.

-When you run the cluster creation command, Ksctl will:
+When you run the cluster creation command, kli will:

 1. Analyze available regions and instance types
 2. Evaluate cost and emission metrics for each option